 1. The Law Reform legislation means that death does not bring to an end a persons ability to recover compensation for injury and loss.
 This law is only relevant where death is not instantaneous.
 It would allow the representatives of a deceased person to recover compensation for injury and financial loss between an accident/injury and death.
-The action is brought by the deceased’s Estate, by Executors if there is a Will, and Personal Representatives if there is no will (known as intestacy).
+The action is brought by the deceased’s Estate, by Executors if there is a Will, or Personal Representatives if there is no Will (known as intestacy).
 The principles which apply to calculating compensation for injury and loss are the same as those used for claimants who are alive.

 The Fatal Accidents Act allows two further claims to be made, but the relationships between individuals are important.